miquelmassot/pyvoyis/README.md

 ### Laser calibration
 Can we take images of the laser with both cameras? (e.g. leave the laser ON continuously and disable the strobes?)

+## Laser in sunlight
+Can we expect the laser to work in shoreline deployments?
+Should we default to collect raw laser images at 1 Hz?